MicrosoftDocs/xamarin-docs/docs/android/deploy-test/building-apps/build-process.md

   Added in Xamarin.Android 9.1.

-- **AndroidExplicitCrunch** &ndash; If you are building an app with a very large number of local drawables, an initial build (or rebuild) can take minutes to complete.
-To speed up the build process, try including this property and setting it to `True`.
-When this property is set, the build process pre-crunches the .png files.

-  Note: This option is not compatible with the `$(AndroidUseAapt2)` option.
-If `$(AndroidUseAapt2)` is enabled, this functionality will be disabled.
-If you wish to continue to use this feature please set `$(AndroidUseAapt2)` to `False`.

-  **Experimental**.
-Added in Xamarin.Android 7.0.
+- **AndroidExplicitCrunch** &ndash; No longer supported in Xamarin.Android 10.4.

 - **AndroidResgenExtraArgs** &ndash; Specifies additional command-line options to pass to the **aapt** command when processing Android assets and resources.

+- **AndroidR8IgnoreWarnings** &ndash; Automatically specifies
+  the `-ignorewarnings` proguard rule for `r8`.
+This allows `r8` to continue with dex compilation even if certain warnings are encountered.
+Defaults to `True`, but can be set to `False` to enforce more strict behavior.
+See the [ProGuard manual](https://www.guardsquare.com/products/proguard/manual/usage) for details.

+  Added in Xamarin.Android 10.4.

 - **AndroidResgenFile** &ndash; Specifies the name of the Resource file to generate.
 The default template sets this to